How a new clinical term gets made: Q&A with a clinical terminologist

 Q: Patrick, thanks for walking us through the “terminology assembly line.”
 Any final wisdom to share?

-A: I think I would just stress that adding a new term involves far more than just adding a fresh entry to the IMO database.
+A: I think I would just stress that adding a new term involves far more than just adding a fresh entry to the IMO Health database.
 All new terms are channeled through a rigorous process consisting of extensive manual and automated review to ensure compliance with editorial policy.
 We also check that a new term is appropriately mapped to standardized terminologies, and that any product-specific requirements are met before the term goes live.

 To learn more about why granular clinical terminology is the key to data quality success, check out our white paper, Specificity is the new black: A guide to greater reimbursement.